-Generally speaking, covered employers must provide at least 60 calendar days of notice prior to any covered plant closing or mass layoff.
-Fortunately, even in cases where its notice requirements would otherwise apply, the WARN Act provides a specific exception "if the plant closing or mass layoff is due to any form of natural disaster."
+Generally speaking, covered employers must provide at least 60 calendar days of notice prior to any covered plant closing or mass layoff (longer under some state laws).
+Fortunately, even in cases where its notice requirements would otherwise apply, the federal WARN Act provides a specific exception "if the plant closing or mass layoff is due to any form of natural disaster."
 This provision would clearly apply to hurricanes.
-To qualify for the exception, you must be able to show that the plant closing or mass layoff was a direct result of the natural disaster and you must provide notice as soon as practicable given the circumstances, along with a statement explaining the failure to provide the full 60-day notice, which in this case would obviously be tied to the unforeseeable nature of the hurricane and its aftermath.
+To qualify for the exception, you must be able to show that the plant closing or mass layoff was a direct result of the natural disaster.
+You must also provide notice as soon as practicable given the circumstances, along with a statement explaining the failure to provide the full 60-day notice - which in this case would obviously be tied to the unforeseeable nature of the hurricane and its aftermath.

-Any WARN notice to affected employees must contain, at a minimum, the following information: 1) whether the planned action is expected to be permanent or temporary, and if a plant is being closed, a statement to that effect; 2) the expected date the plant closing or mass layoff will commence, as well as the anticipated date of each employee's layoff or termination (or a 14-day window when each employee's layoff or termination will occur); 3) an indication as to whether bumping rights exist; and 4) the name and phone number of a company official who can be reached for further information.
-For employees residing in the immediate path of the hurricane, any attempt to notify them will be difficult at best, but the law suggests that notice may be effectuated through written correspondence to their last known address.
-Of course, many of these facts may not yet be known, in which case the Department of Labor takes the position that "notice need only contain such information as is available at the time the notice is given."
+Any federal WARN notice to affected employees must contain, at a minimum, the following information:

+- whether the planned action is expected to be permanent or temporary, and if the entire plant is being closed, a statement to that effect; - the expected date the plant closing or mass layoff will commence, as well as the anticipated date of each employee's layoff or termination (or a 14-day window when each employee's layoff or termination will occur); - an indication as to whether bumping rights exist; and - the name and telephone number of a company official who can be reached for further information.